Denver: History

-Between 1880 and 1895, the city underwent a huge rise in corruption, as crime bosses, such as Soapy Smith, worked side by side with elected officials and the police to control elections, gambling, and bunco gangs.
+Between the years 1880 and 1895, the city underwent a huge rise in corruption, as crime bosses, such as Soapy Smith, worked side by side with elected officials and the police to control elections, gambling, and bunco gangs.
 The city also suffered a depression in 1893 after the crash of silver prices.
 In 1887, the precursor to the international charity United Way was formed in Denver by local religious leaders, who raised funds and coordinated various charities to help Denver's poor.
 By 1890, Denver had grown to be the second-largest city west of Omaha, Nebraska.
 In 1900, whites represented 96.8% of Denver's population.
 The African American and Hispanic populations increased with migrations of the 20th century.
 Many African Americans first came as workers on the railroad, which had a terminus in Denver, and began to settle there.

 Between the 1880s and 1930s, Denver's floriculture industry developed and thrived.
 This period became known locally as the Carnation Gold Rush.

-A bill proposing a state constitutional amendment to allow home rule for Denver and other municipalities was introduced in the legislature in 1901 and passed.
+A bill proposing a state constitutional amendment to allow home rule for Denver and other municipalities was introduced in the legislature in 1901, and passed.
 The measure called for a statewide referendum, which voters approved in 1902.
 On December 1 that year, Governor James Orman proclaimed the amendment part of the state's fundamental law.
 The City and County of Denver came into being on that date and was separated from Arapahoe and Adams counties.

 From 1953 to 1989, the Rocky Flats Plant, a DOE nuclear weapon facility that was about 15 miles from Denver, produced fissile plutonium "pits" for nuclear warheads.
 A major fire at the facility in 1957, as well as leakage from nuclear waste stored at the site between 1958 and 1968, resulted in the contamination of some parts of Denver, to varying degrees, with plutonium-239, a harmful radioactive substance with a half-life of 24,200 years.
 A 1981 study by the Jefferson County health director, Carl Johnson, linked the contamination to an increase in birth defects and cancer incidence in central Denver and nearer Rocky Flats.
 Later studies confirmed many of his findings.
 Plutonium contamination was still present outside the former plant site as of August 2010.
 It presents risks to building the envisioned Jefferson Parkway, which would complete Denver's automotive beltway.

 Downtown Denver cityscape, 1964.
 Includes Denver's oldest church (Trinity United Methodist), first building of the Mile High Center complex, Lincoln Center, old brownstone part of the Brown Palace Hotel, and Cosmopolitan Hotel – since demolished.